artisah/techdegree-project5-image-gallery/README.md

 // VIEW PROJECT https://artisah.github.io/techdegree-project5-image-gallery/

-INSTRUCTIONS : In this project you'll build a responsive, image gallery.
-Using the supplied mockup files you'll build a mobile, tablet and desktop version of the website using media queries, and a "mobile-first" approach.
+Instructions : In this project, you will create an interactive photo gallery using JavaScript and jQuery.
+Thumbnails and photos will be provided with descriptions.

+At the top of the page you'll have a search area where photos will hide and show depending on user input.
+When the user clicks on a thumbnail the photo will display in a lightbox.
+There should be a back and previous buttons to cycle through photos.